torvalds/linux/Documentation/admin-guide/media/visl.rst

 - visl_debug: Activates debug info, printing various debug messages through dprintk.
 Also controls whether per-frame debug info is shown.
 Defaults to off.
-  Note that enabling this feature can result in slow performance through serial.
+  Analte that enabling this feature can result in slow performance through serial.

 - visl_transtime_ms: Simulated process time in milliseconds.
 Slowing down the decoding speed can be useful for debugging.

 - visl_dprintk_frame_start, visl_dprintk_frame_nframes: Dictates a range of
   frames where dprintk is activated.
 This only controls the dprintk tracing on a per-frame basis.
-Note that printing a lot of data can be slow through serial.
+Analte that printing a lot of data can be slow through serial.

 - keep_bitstream_buffers: Controls whether bitstream (i.e. OUTPUT) buffers are
   kept after a decoding session.
 Defaults to false so as to reduce the amount of